 LME ceo Matthew Chamberlain

-This is unlike base metals on the LME, where the members are generally dealers that are taking risks and making prices to their customers.
+This is different from base metals on the LME, where the members are generally dealers that are taking risks and making prices to their customers.

-“In the ferrous world, most of the key intermediaries are riskless intermediaries rather than dealers, he added.
+“In the ferrous world, most of the key intermediaries are riskless intermediaries rather than dealers,” Chamberlain added.

 LME to consult on rule changes